GLP-1 Guide

 1. Do not rush the titration.
 Each new dose level needs 4 weeks minimum for your body to adjust.
 Skipping steps increases nausea and dropout risk.

 2. Prioritise protein.
 At higher doses, appetite is significantly suppressed.
 Without deliberate protein intake, you risk muscle loss.
 Aim for 1.2 to 1.6g protein per kg of target body weight daily.
+The complete protein guide for GLP-1 explains food sources, powder strategies and meal plans.

 3. Track your weight weekly, not daily.
 Weight fluctuates.
 Weekly averages show the real trend.